 - How was the child's health and behaviour before the seizure?

-- Had the child had an accident or an injury before the seizure?
+- Had the child had a fall or an injury before the seizure?

 - What happened during the seizure?